glowform/reproducible-research/Assignments/RR_assignment_3.md

 ## Git basics pt 2

+!Important note: Do NOT use PowerShell for this task, and if you do, you need to change the encoding to UTF-8 by typing `Set-Content -Path text3.txt -Encoding utf8`

-###Git commands: working with a central repository
+### Git commands: working with a central repository

 `git init --bare` to create barebones for a central repository (with no initial commits)